 3.3 This programme will support the wider ecosystem of firms surrounding the core offshore wind supply chain.
 Coordination of innovation occurring throughout the supply chain is important, to ensure that valuable technologies make it to the marketplace.
-High-value, bespoke engineering - including in sectors such as sub-sea, robotics and art requestion and the supply chain is important future.

-role in applying new technologies to reduce the costs of inspecting and maintaining offshore wind farms - supported by innovations in big data and AI.
+High-value, bespoke engineering - including in sectors such as sub-sea, robotics and artificial intelligence - is expected to play an important future role in applying new technologies to reduce the costs of inspecting and maintaining offshore wind farms - supported by innovations in big data and AI.